percona/pmm/docs/install-pmm/install-pmm-server/aws/aws.md

-# Install PMM server on AWS Marketplace
+# Install PMM Server on AWS Marketplace

 You can run an instance of PMM Server hosted at AWS Marketplace.